ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

  ![Generate token](../../static/images/build-and-release-hugo-site-using-azure-pipelines/access-token-generate.png)
  ![Generate token](../../../../../images/build-and-release-hugo-site-using-azure-pipelines/access-token-generate.png)
 - Click 'Generate token' at the bottom of the page.
-- Copy the token for later use.
+- Store the token for later use.

 ### Step 2: Remove submodule

 If you've included your GitHub pages repository as a submodule to your blog repo like me.
 You can remove the submodule, because you don't need it anymore.
 Follow these steps:

 - Delete the 'public' submodule section from the .gitmodules file.
-- Stage the .gitmodules changes: `git add .gitmodules`
+- Stage the .gitmodules changes: `git add .gitmodules`.
 - Delete the 'public' submodule section from the .git/config file.
 - Run `git rm --cached public` (no trailing slash).
-- Remove the folder ".git/modules/public"
+- Remove the folder ".git/modules/public".
-- Commit `git commit -m "Removed public submodule"`
+- Commit `git commit -m "Removed public submodule"`.
 - Delete the now untracked public folder from your cloned repo.

 ### Step 3: Build Hugo site